Summary

 To Escape Boredom

-Perhaps the most apparent answer amongst them all, your dog may be bored of being at home.
+The most apparent answer is that your dog may be bored of being at home.

-The garden provides excellent mental and physical stimulus in the form of microorganisms, plants, pebbles, and the weather outside.
+The garden provides excellent mental and physical stimulus through microorganisms, plants, pebbles, and outside weather.
 There is plenty to discover, unlike being indoors.

 By finding what your dog does in the garden, you can deduce why it may be doing so.
-If you are able to provide an alternative at this stage, you will have to put in less effort to keep your dog away from your garden.
+If you can provide an alternative at this stage, you will have to put less effort into keeping your dog away from your garden.

 Now that the cause for entering the garden is known, you can work towards minimizing it.
-There is no method that can entirely deter your pet from entering your garden.
+No method can entirely deter your pet from entering your garden.

-However, these tricks will help your dog build habits to stay away, thereby protecting your garden.
+However, these tricks will help your dog build habits to stay away, protecting your garden.

 Provide Alternative Physical Stimulation

-Your dog may be going through your garden purely to release the excess of its energy that is pent up, which is a result of staying in the house all through the day.
+Your dog may be going through your garden purely to release the excess of its energy that is pent up, resulting from staying in the house all through the day.

 Create Barriers

 Allowing open access to your garden is a free invite for trouble.
 Use enormous obstacles like rocks to stop your dog from entering certain sections of your yard where you grow your plants.
-Planting firmly rooted shrubs that are large is another option to surround your plants.
+Planting large, firmly rooted shrubs is another option to surround your plants.

 Dogs also prefer to lie on plants.
 Notice its usual path through the garden to find spots that interest your dog and use these barriers specifically around them.